By Dr. Preeti Chauhan•September 16, 2025•3 min read

 August this year came with plenty of rains, and while the world outside was soaked in grey and green, I found myself spending more time indoors.
 The silver lining?
 I got ample time to catch up on my reading list.
-I managed to finish three very different but equally wonderful books this month – Pachinko by Min Jin Lee, We Begin at the End by Chris Whitaker, and The Answer is No by Frederick Bowman.
+I managed to finish three very different but equally wonderful books this month – Pachinko by Min Jin Lee, We Begin at the End by Chris Whitaker, and The Answer is No by Fredrik Backman.
 Here are my thoughts on them.

 Set in Korea and Japan, Pachinko is an epic, multigenerational saga that follows a Korean family through love, loss, migration, and survival across decades.
 This is touching story of resilience and the choices that shape generations.